 Looking for Islamic Manuscripts at Michigan?
-Browse our online catalogue!
+Browse our catalogue!

 The Islamic Manuscripts at Michigan project site which invited commentary on a selection of manuscript descriptions has now been archived.

 You can find descriptions for all manuscripts from the collection, digitized and not digitized, in our library's online catalogue.